 <ESMA_QUESTION_DLT_13>

-Even assuming that the introduction of these risks would be compensated by relevant benefits, in the absence of a reference implementation or clear technical specifications it is very hard to provide suggestions to mitigate risks: one might be tempted to just define DLT a chimera, or at least something unfit for financial markets in the near future.
+Even assuming that the introduction of these risks would be compensated by relevant benefits, in the absence of a reference implementation or clear technical specifications it is very hard to provide suggestions to mitigate risks.
+One might be tempted to just define DLT a chimera, or at least something unfit for financial markets in the near future.
 Again, it would be interesting to read the suggestions coming from the DLT proponents.

 <ESMA_QUESTION_DLT_13>